Back to overview

 Needs-based after-sales measures

-To target customers even more effectively, you can tailor your after-sales measures to the needs of your shop customers at each stage of the customer journey.
-As already explained, the stages of customer loyalty and customer trust can be assigned to after-sales.
-This means that the needs of entertaining and connecting are addressed in both of these stages.
-We will show you how you can specifically address these needs in order to retain your customers, generate repeat purchases, and increase traffic to your online shop.
+To target customers even more effectively, you can tailor your after-sales efforts to the needs of your online store customers at each stage of the customer journey.
+As previously explained, the retention phase falls under after-sales.
+During this phase, the need for connection is addressed.
+We’ll show you how to specifically address this need to retain your customers, increase the click-through rate, and boost traffic to your online store.

 Email campaigns and newsletters are a well-known tool for maintaining contact even after a purchase.
 If customers are satisfied with your products and services, they will be happy to connect with you.
 By keeping in touch, you can build customer trust and bring your customers back to your online store.
 It is important to personalize your emails and tailor the content to the interests and needs of your customers.